xiyuanzh/time-series-papers/README.md

 A Two-View EEG Representation for Brain Cognition by Composite Temporal-Spatial Contrastive Learning

 Spatiotemporal Classification with limited labels using Constrained Clustering for large datasets

+### AISTATS 2023

+Vector Quantized Time Series Modeling with a Bidirectional Prior Model

+Root Cause Identification for Collective Anomalies given a Summary Causal Graph and Time Series

+Weather2K: A Multivariate Spatio-Temporal Benchmark Dataset for Meteorological Forecasting Based on Real-Time Observation Data from Ground Weather Stations

+T-Phenotype: Discovering Phenotypes of Predictive Temporal Patterns in Disease Progression

+Coherent Probabilistic Forecasting of Temporal Hierarchies

 ### ICLR 2023